 I want you to think about your intrinsic motivation.
-This program has been all about helping you to improve your health and performance.
-I'm sure you've noticed that sometimes things get tough and you regress or get off track.
+This program is all about helping you to improve your health and performance.
+Sometimes things will get tough and you will regress or get off track.
 But if you’re aware of your “why” – why you are working hard to improve – you will recover very quickly.
-Starting with why means checking in about your motivation.
-What is coming from inside you?
-And what is related more to other people and external cues and expectations?
-That external stuff is not much help in the long run.

-I'd like you to look back on the dream and goal setting that we did at the beginning of the program.
+I'd like you to build on the dream and goal setting that we did in the last session.